PUBG Black Screen on Launch: Try Our 10 Quick Solutions

 - Right-click on PUBG and choose Properties.

 - Choose “SET LAUNCH OPTIONS…” and delete all inputs.

 - Start the game.

-In a addition, some users advised uninstallation of GeForce Experience utility.
+In addition, some users advised uninstalling apps, including the GeForce Experience utility.

 Here’s where to find the drivers for major manufacturers: